 Belize meals range with the cultures who make them.
 Barbecued chicken served with rice, beans, and coleslaw is a standard Belize dish.
 Belizeans take advantage of their abundant seafood, like conch, lobster, snapper, and shrimp, in a variety of Belize recipes.
 Due to an influx of Chinese immigrants, Chinese food restaurants can be found in almost every Belize town.

 - Stew chicken or fish: Chicken or fish rubbed in Red recado, or achiote paste, and slow-cooked in broth.
 Served over rice and beans.

 - Garnaches: Fried tortillas coated in refried beans, cheese, and cabbage and carrots doused in vinegar.

 - Boil ups (or "Bile ups"): A Creole dish containing boiled eggs, pig's tail (yes, really), fish and ground plantains, sweet potatoes and/or cassava (yuca).

 - Tamales: Boiled pockets of corn dough, stuffed with meat or sweet corn and served in banana leaves.

 - Hudut or Hodut: A Garifuna dish made from fish cooked in coconut broth, served with mashed plantains.

-Ceviche: Chopped raw fish, shrimp, or conch mixed with onions, tomatoes and cilantro, and marinated in lime juice.
-Served with fresh tortilla chips.
+- Ceviche: Chopped raw fish, shrimp, or conch mixed with onions, tomatoes, and cilantro, and marinated in lime juice.
+Ceviche is served with fresh tortilla chips.

 Coconut is the most common ingredient in Belize desserts.
 Try coconut cake, chewy coconut fudge, coconut ice or ice cream.
 Banana cake is also sold all over Belize.